5th Gen 4Runner Mods (Part 2)

 After running through your 4Runner with these mods, combined with part 1, you are sure to have an epic, original 5th Gen 4Runner on the road.
 Follow along and let’s explore what exact options you have for each of these sections.
 There are hundreds of options for each one of these sections.

 The beauty of modding out your 4Runner is that you get to customize it however you want.
-Stride away what everyone else has and find something original.
+Stride away from what everyone else has and find something original.
 Of course, there are a few items that are well known that are just too hard to pass up when it comes to 4Runner Mods that are widely installed.

 4Runner Mod #1 – Replace OEM Exhaust

 Replacing your OEM exhaust will give you a little bump in HP (horsepower) and an increase in fuel efficiency.
 If you know 4Runners, there are not a ton of options for increasing performance, other than a 4Runner Supercharger, which they now make for the 5th Gen 4Runner.
 Check out the 5th Gen 4Runner Magnuson Supercharger.
 This will set your 4Runner straight.

 Best Exhaust Systems for 5th Gen 4Runner